Business Insight

 Why do these changes matter?
 The regulator’s view

-Privacy Commissioner, Carly Kind, has called out that even before the reforms arrive, the expectations of the Office of Australian Information Commissioner (OAIC) are higher, and the office will be much more enforcement-focused:
+Privacy Commissioner, Carly Kind, called out before the reforms arrived that the expectations of the Office of Australian Information Commissioner (OAIC) are higher, and the office will be much more enforcement-focused:

 “... don't take your foot off the gas, because we're going to be looking to take a more enforcement-based approach to regulation in the interim, even notwithstanding those reforms.”